fathzer/sites-supervisor-core/README.md

   * **[com.fathzer.sitessupervisor.tester.BasicHttpTester](#comfathzersitessupervisortesterbasichttptester)**: An http tester that queries an URI and tests the status code is 200.
 It supports adding headers (for example to provide an api key), and proxy.
 * **Alerters**:
   * **[com.fathzer.sitessupervisor.alerter.EMailAlerter](#comfathzersitessupervisoralerteremailalerter)**: An email alerter that connects to a smtp server to send mails.
+  * **[com.fathzer.sitessupervisor.alerter.TeamsAlerter](#comfathzersitessupervisoralerterteamsalerter)**: An Alerter that sends messages in a Microsoft teams Team channel.
 * **Database**:
   * **[com.fathzer.sitessupervisor.db.Influx](#comfathzersitessupervisordbinflux)**: A connector to [InfluxDB](https://www.influxdata.com/).
 * **Supervisor**: